Creating a trigger for Data Streams that invokes a container from Serverless Containers

 -

-Under Data Streams settings, select a data stream and a service account with permissions to read data from the stream and write data to it.
+Under Data Streams settings, select a data stream and a service account with read and write permissions for that stream.

 -